Louis-Le-Grand/Logik_Parser/README.md

 ```bash
     eval $(opam env --switch=5.1.0~alpha1)
 ```

 # Logik_Parser
 ## Types
 In Toplevel language, you can define types.
-For example, you can define a type `Term` and `Formula` as shown in slides\00.ml
+For example, you can define types `Term` and `Formula` as shown in `slides\00.ml`.
 ### Algebraic Data Types
-For this presentation, we will use Algebraic Data Types, which consist of Variballes, Constants and Function Symbols Additions and Multiplications.
-Defining a type in OCaml is done as follows:
+For this presentation, we will use Algebraic Data Types, which consist of Variballes, Constants and Function Symbols (Addition and Multiplication).
+Defining this type in OCaml is done as follows:
 ```ocaml
 type expression =
   | Var of string